 If you have Covid-19 symtoms whilst in Barcelona you can book an online medical consultation with a doctor in your own language.

 The FCO publish regularly updated advice for travellers to Spain.
 It is recommend to follow the links below to keep up to date on the latest travel advice:

 British Embassy in Madrid

 Its also a good idea to keep up to date with the British Embassy in Madrid twitter feed which you can find on the link below:

 Returning to the UK from Spain

 On Saturday 25th July 2020 the UK Government changed its recommendations for visiting and returning from Spain.
-Now tourists returning from Spain will need to self isolate for 14 days on return to the UK from Sunday 26th July.
+Now tourists returning from Spain (excluding the Canary Islands) will need to self isolate for 14 days on return to the UK from Sunday 26th July.
 The UK government is also currently recommending all but essential travel to Spain.

 See the following BBC report that explains the new measures imposed by the UK government.